'Relieved we're not going to prison'

 Video

-Protesters who delayed flights and closed a runway after they broke into Stansted airport and attached themselves to a plane, have avoided immediate jail sentences.
+The protesters who delayed flights after they broke into Stansted airport have avoided immediate jail sentences.

-They were demonstrating about a deportation flight heading to Nigeria, Sierra Leone and Ghana.

-Of the 15 protestors, 12 received community orders and three were handed suspended jail terms, under the charge of endangering the safety of an aerodrome.

 -